BenedyktKajzerek/soundit/README.md

 Soundit provides a unique functionality which is transfering playlists between streaming services.
 It allows users to edit playlist details, select specific songs for transfer, and manage API tokens.

+Soundit stands out for its focus on user security and data privacy.
+By leveraging OAuth 2.0, the application ensures secure authentication and authorization processes, allowing users to safely connect their YouTube and Spotify accounts without compromising their credentials.

 Soundit uses Django for authentication with OAuth to integrate with streaming services.
 Permissions and access control are implemented to ensure users can only manage their own data and perform authorized actions.
 Functions in utils.py manage API interactions, including fetching user playlists, verifying token validity, and ensuring secure communication with external services.

 The front-end includes a lot of dynamic functionalities and user interactions.
 It involves complex API interactions for user authentication and playlist fetching from connected services.
 Soundit is designed to be mobile-responsive, ensuring a seamless user experience on various devices.